abhi152003/speedrun_stylus/README.md

   - Expected Hash: `4321`
 - The app generates a zk-proof to verify if the provided combination matches the expected hash.

-## 🔧 Modify Circuits and Contracts
+## Checkpoint 3: 🛠 Modify and Deploy Contracts

 You can tinker with circuit logic by modifying files in the `packages/circuits` folder.
 After making changes, regenerate contracts using these commands: